Membership Information and Contact Details

 There are opportunities for residential and non-residential work on our nature reserves.
 It's not all practical conservation work - volunteers also work in our visitor's centres and help with education and carry out research and monitoring work on the wide variety of wildlife on RSPB nature reserves.

 Join your local group

-There are almost 170 RSPB members' groups throughout the UK, from Belfast to Orkney and Cardiff to Southend.
-Members' groups are an ideal way to get the most from your RSPB membership, and find out more about the RSPB and its UK and international conservation work.
+There are over 160 RSPB local groups throughout the UK, from Belfast to Orkney and Cardiff to Southend.
+Local groups are an ideal way to get the most from your RSPB membership, and find out more about the RSPB and its UK and international conservation work.
 They also provide for RSPB members - whether novice or expert - who want to know more about birds.
-An RSPB members' group is very much a two-way thing: it can help you, but you can help in lots of ways:
+An RSPB local group is very much a two-way thing: it can help you, but you can help in lots of ways:

 In short, groups need your enthusiasm, expertise, ideas and time.
 They will be happy to welcome you to their meetings.

 The RSPB is a charity.
 Without membership subscriptions and donations, we couldn't do our vital work of protecting wildlife and special habitats.
 Our fund-raising takes many forms, and everyone can get involved.
 It doesn't have to be a chore.

 Local RSPB reserves

 Latest news on Twitter

 Search our site

 - National RSPB website